atomist-skills/github-slash-commands-skill/README.md

     ![Repository filter](docs/images/repo-filter.png)

-    By default, this skill will be enabled for all repositories in all organizations you have connected.
+    By default, this skill will be enabled for Issues, and Commits on all repositories that you have connected.

-    To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.
+    To restrict the organizations or repositories on which the skill will run, restrict the skill to a subset of your repositories.

 ## How to use